ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 ### Implementing Listeners for Connected Protocols

-Connected protocols such as TCP and TLS-over-TCP have a strong mapping between the Local and Remote Identifers (four-tuple) and their protocol connection state.
+Connected protocols such as TCP and TLS-over-TCP have a strong mapping between the Local and Remote Endpoint Identifers (four-tuple) and their protocol connection state.
 These map into Connection objects.
 Whenever a new inbound handshake is being started, the Listener should generate a new Connection object and pass it to the application.

 ### Implementing Listeners for Connectionless Protocols